 Advantages of G S T in Simple Words

-- The introduction of GST has resulted in the abolition of more than one sorts of taxes on goods and services.
+- The introduction of GST has resulted in the abolition of more than one sort of tax on goods and services.

-- GST widens the tax base and increased revenue to the Centre and State thereby reducing administrative cost for the Government.
+- GST widens the tax base and increased revenue to the Centre and State thereby reducing administrative costs for the Government.

-- GST has reduced compliance cost and increases voluntary compliance.
+- GST has reduced compliance costs and increased voluntary compliance.

 - GST has affected rates of tax to the utmost of two-floor rates.

 - GST has removed the cascading effect on taxation.

 - GST will end in enhancing the manufacturing and distribution system affecting the value of production of products and services and consequently, the demand and production of products and services will increase.